vincentroman/commerce/README.md

         weweave/commerce
     ```
 1. Access the web frontend at port 3000.
 Default username is "admin@admin.local", password is "admin".
+1. After logging in with the admin account, change the username and/or password under "Persons" and configure the system further under "Settings".

 ### Building from source
 1. Make sure you have [Node.js](https://nodejs.org) installed (tested with Node.js v8).